douglas-george/timberhearth/storybook/story.md

 Gabriel flopped down beside him.
 “You’re up early.”

 Orrin didn’t answer right away.
-He plucked a pebble from the riverbed and rolled it between his fingers.
-“Not really,” he said.
+He plucked a pebble from the riverbed and rolled it between his fingers. ”Not really,” he said.
 “I haven’t been sleeping much.”

-Jessica sat on the other side of him.
-“Because of the raccoons?”
+Jessica sat on the other side of him. ”Because of the raccoons?”

 Orrin nodded.